smarthomeNG/plugins/rcswitch/README.md

 RCswithc is a plugin for smarthomeNG to send RC switch commands.
 With this plugin 433mhz remote controlled power plugs can be controlled from the smarthomeNG environment.

 ## plugin.conf
-Adding the following lines to plugin.conf in smarthomeNG will enable the rcswitch plugin:
+Adding following lines to plugin.conf in smarthomeNG will enable the rcswitch plugin:
 <pre>[rc]
     class_name = RCswitch
     class_path = plugins.rcswitch